mobxjs/mobx/docs/best/react-performance.md

 Fast:

 `<DisplayName person={person} />`

 Slower:

 `<DisplayName name={person.name} />`.

-There is nothing wrong the the latter.
+There is nothing wrong to the latter.
-But a change in the `name` property will in the first case trigger the `DisplayName` to re-render, while in the latter the owner of the component has to re-render.
+But a change in the `name` property will, in the first case, trigger the `DisplayName` to re-render, while in the latter, the owner of the component has to re-render.
-However, it is more important for your components to have an comprehensible api then applying this optimization.
+However, it is more important for your components to have an comprehensible API then applying this optimization.
 To have the best of both worlds, consider making smaller components:

 `const PersonNameDispayer = observer(({ props }) => <DisplayName name={props.person.name} />)`

 ## Bind functions early